 Fortunately, replacing your car's battery is a fairly straightforward task, and can be achieved in 30 minutes or so.

-If the engine won't start you can usually jump start it with jump cables.
+If the engine won’t start, you can usually jump start the car battery using jump leads or, with a manual transmission, attempt a bump start.

 Take a drive to recharge the battery